Mberic/dao-library-js/API-plugins.md

 `proposalId` - The ID of the proposal.

-**description** Checks if the participation value defined for a proposal vote is greater or equal than the minimum participation value.
+**description** Checks if the participation value defined for a proposal vote is greater than or equal to the minimum participation value.

-**return {boolean}** - Returns `true` if the participation is greater than the minimum participation and `false` otherwise.
+**return** - Returns `true` if the participation is greater than the minimum participation and `false` otherwise.

 ----------------------